RPellowski/GoDockerMySQLTutorial/README.md

  * MySQL

 ## Caveats
-This tutorial may become stale as package location, distribution, management and UI commands change for Ubuntu, Docker, Go and other components.
+This tutorial may become stale as package location, distribution, management and UI commands change for Linux, Docker, Go and other components.

 Additional security measures used in a web application are not shown.